 "It started to weigh on me that I was responsible for the moves that had made me successful, but I wasn't reaping the lion's share of the profits, and that was problematic for me," he said.
 "With [Blonde] in particular, I wanted to feel like I won before the record came out, and I did, and so it took a lot pressure off of me about how the record even would perform after the fact.
 Once the goal is met, everything else is lagniappe.
 It's not essential for me to have a big debut week, it's not essential for me to have big radio records."

-As for the album's success: opening third-biggest week of the year (behind Drake and Beyonce) understandably feels good.
+As for the album's success, opening third-biggest opening week of the year (behind Drake and Beyonce), understandably it feels good.

 "Well, we doubled [2012's] Channel Orange first week," he said.
 "I'm always gonna be like, "We could have done a little bit better."
 I guess there's a satisfaction that comes with looking at numbers like that, and I'm making, like, No Limit-type of equity, Master P-type of equity on my record."